dinasv/CSBFinder/README.md

 CSBFinder has a user interface, but can executed via command line as well.

 ### <a name='ui'>Running CSBFinder via User Interface</a>
-Just click on the CSBFinder.jar file twice
+Just double click on the CSBFinder.jar file

 > Note: If you are going to use a very large input dataset, execute CSBFinder via command line without arguments, and add the Java option -Xmx[maximum size of the heap]